effil/effil/README.md

 # API Reference

 ## Thread
 `effil.thread` is the way to create a thread.
-Threads can be stopped, paused, resumed and canceled.
+Threads can be stopped, paused, resumed and cancelled.
 All operation with threads can be synchronous (with optional timeout) or asynchronous.
 Each thread runs with its own lua state.